Optophys-Lab/Datastructure_documentation/combinatory_howto/behavioral_experiment.md

 ## Case 0: You stay stubborn and do things your way.
 Be my guest.
 But, be aware this is very likely to bite you in the *** at some point later.
+Also, you are on your own for animal sheets.

 ## Case 1: You dont want to read [datastructure](../datastructure_documentation/datastructure.md), but just want to add an entry to the animal sheet.
-Meta data about where your data is stored is then not recorded to DB.
+Metadata about where your data is stored is then not recorded to DB.

 Options:
 1. Use [WeightCommander](../gui_documentation/WeightCommander.md) and enter a behavior entry